telenornms/skogul/skogul.rst

 	Database driver/system.
 Currently suported: mysql and postgres.

 ``query - string``
 	Query run for each metric. ${timestamp.timestamp} is expanded to the actual metric timestamp. ${metadata.KEY} will be expanded to the metadata with key name "KEY", other ${foo} will be expanded to data[foo].

+	In addition, ${json.data} and ${json.metadata} will be expanded to the json-encoded representation of the data and metadata respectively.

 	Note that this is sensibly escaped, so while it might seem like it is vulnerable to SQL injection, it should be safe.

 	Example(s): INSERT INTO test VALUES(${timestamp.timestamp},${hei},${metadata.key1})